spinningcat/illustration-for-filtering-dom-elements---1/README.md

 If you click “All” you shall see all records.

-Working demo: https://jsfiddle.net/hellyeah/my3dd968/ -> it is just simple demo, needs to be modified.
+[Working demo] (https://jsfiddle.net/hellyeah/my3dd968/) -> it is just simple demo, needs to be modified.

 (it will be hosted on actual domain soon.)